himihiba/anime-slide-effect/readme.md

 # Product Carousel
-This project is an image carousel with a smooth animation effect and dynamic content display using only CSS.
+This project is an image carousel with a smooth animation effect and dynamic content display.

 ## Demo 🚀